trexjacket/trexjacket/docs_src/tutorials/chat-extension/5-new-comments.rst

 At this point, selecting a state and adding a comment should start populating the ``comments`` datatable!
 In the next chapter we'll build the UI to show what comments have already been made.

-.. dropdown:: Click to view the full code for ``Form1``
+.. dropdown:: Click to view the full code for ``Main``

     .. code-block:: python
         :linenos:
-        :emphasize-lines: 34-42
+        :emphasize-lines: 34-41

-        from ._anvil_designer import Form1Template
+        from ._anvil_designer import MainTemplate
         from anvil import *
-        import anvil.tables as tables
+        from anvil.tables import app_tables
         import anvil.tables.query as q
-        from anvil.tables import app_tables
         from anvil import tableau

         from trexjacket.api import get_dashboard